Jamil Uddin Ahmed

 Jamil Uddin Ahmed BU psc (1 February 1933 - 15 August 1975) was a career officer in the Pakistan Army Signal Corps and then the Bangladesh Army.
-Appointed as the military secretary to the President of Bangladesh in 1973, he was killed in the early hours of 15 August 1975, while he was on his way to aid the then president, Sheikh Mujibur Rahman who was assassinated that night during a military coup.
+Appointed as the military secretary to the president of Bangladesh in 1973, he was killed in the early hours of 15 August 1975, while he was on his way to aid the then president, Sheikh Mujibur Rahman who was assassinated that night during a military coup.
 In 2010, Ahmed was posthumously promoted to the rank of brigadier general and awarded the Bir Uttom, Bangladesh's second highest military honour.

 Early life and education

-He was born on 1 February 1933 in Gopalganj.
+He was born on 1 February 1933 in Kushtia.
 He passed S.S.C. in 1948 from Jessore Zilla School.
 In the same year, he was admitted into the Jagannath College.
 He completed his higher secondary studies in 1950.
 He was admitted into the Dhaka University but dropped out as he joined the army when he was at 2nd year.

 Career

 Pakistan Army

 He joined Pakistan Military Academy in 1952 and was commissioned into the Corps of Signals in 1955.
 His parent unit was 10th Division Signals Regiment.
 In 1958, he was posted to the General Headquarters, signals directorate battalion.
 He spent long time of his career in Field Intelligence Unit and Inter-Services Intelligence.
-He was promoted to the rank of Captain in 1959 and was posted to the 19th signals battalion and eventually served as adjutant in 1963.
-Later in the same year, he went to United States to complete his Radio Communication course from Signal School at Fort Monmouth.
+He was promoted to the rank of captain in 1959 and was posted to the 19th signals battalion and eventually served as adjutant in 1963.
+Later in the same year, he went to United States to complete his radio communication course from Signal School at Fort Monmouth.
 He returned to Inter-Services Intelligence in 1964 and was posted to the ISI's Khulna Branch as its GSO-3 in 1965.
 In 1966, he was posted to the Dhaka Branch.
-He was promoted to the rank of Major in 1967.
+He was promoted to the rank of major in 1967.
 In 1969, he obtained his staff college course from command and staff college, Quetta and was posted to 16th signals battalion.
 Later in the same year, he was posted to IV Corps headquarters as grade staff officer second grade.
 In September 1971, he was posted to the 11th Signals Battalion as the second in command.
 He served there till February 1972.
 In February 1972, he was taken to Peshawar POW camp initially.
 He repatriated to Bangladesh on 13 October 1973.